-Did you know that October is Autism Awareness and Acceptance Month in Canada?
-Did you know that it is estimated that 1 in 68 individuals have a diagnosis of an autism spectrum disorder (ASD)?
-This month is a great opportunity to learn more about autism, raise awareness, and raise acceptance in our schools, workplace, and community.
-This month is a great opportunity to learn more about autism, raise awareness, and raise acceptance in our schools, workplace, and community.
+October is Autism Awareness and Acceptance Month in Canada.
+It is a great opportunity to learn more about autism, raise awareness, and raise acceptance in our schools, workplace, and community.
 Please enjoy this short, 5-minute video entitled: Amazing Things Happen, created by Alex Amelines (independent animation director).
-The video was released in April 2017 to coincide with the tenth annual World Autism Awareness Day (Sunday April 2nd, 2017).
-The aim is to raise autism awareness among young audiences who do not have autism as well as to encourage understanding and acceptance in future generations.
-It is primarily aimed at 7-11 year old children.read more
+The aim is to raise autism awareness among young audiences who do not have autism as well as to encourage understanding and acceptance in future generations.read more

-With September 5th just a few days away, it’s common for both parents and children to feel a myriad of emotions about the first day of school.
-Here are some tips to help you and your child calm those back-to-school butterflies!
+It’s that time of year again when we welcome back over 42,000 students into our OCSB classrooms.
+While there are many children who look forward to the start of school, others may be experiencing anxiety from those back-to-school butterflies.
 Keeping an open dialogue with your child will go a long way in helping your child feel great about their upcoming school year.
 Remember that your child’s teacher and school principal are also incredibly valuable resources in creating proactive solutions for your child’s success.
 The school-home partnership is key.
 We’ve assembled some tips to help you and your child prepare for the start of another school year.read more

-After each bi-weekly meeting of the Board of Trustees, our Communications Department produces a blog post summarizing major Board decisions (formerly known as Spotlight).
+After each meeting, our Communications Department produces a blog post summarizing major Board decisions.
+Stay connected with current Board initiatives.